h5netcdf/h5netcdf/README.rst

 Change Log
 ----------

+Version 0.7.1 (Mar 16, 2019):

+- Fixed a bug where h5netcdf could write invalid netCDF files with reused dimension IDs. netCDF-C 4.6.2 will crash when reading these files.
+- Updated to use version 2 of ``_NCProperties`` attribute.

 Version 0.7 (Feb 26, 2019):

 - Support for reading and writing file-like objects (requires h5py 2.9 or